August 3, 2024 tips for growing orchids indoors

 16. Prune Dead or Damaged Parts

-Remove yellowing leaves and spent flowers.
-This encourages new growth and keeps the plant healthy.
+Remove any yellow leaves and spent flowers.
+This will keep the plant healthy and encourage new growth.

-Use sterilized scissors or pruning shears to prevent the spread of disease.
-Cutting back flower spikes after blooming can also promote reblooming.
+Use sterilized scissors or pruning shears as you don’t want to spread any diseases.
+You can also cut back flower spikes after they’ve bloomed as it can help with reblooming.

 17. Support Flower Spikes